We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 An adjustable rate mortgage is a product that allows you to enjoy home ownership with low monthly payments.
 But the possibility of increasing rates and payments can be worrisome.

 To reduce the uncertainty of future rates and payments, you might want to consider switching to the security of a fixed rate loan.
 Fixed rate mortgages are viewed by most as a lower risk mortgage by maintaining one rate for the duration of the loan.
-Even if the market fluctuates upward and rates begin to rise, you will feel secure in knowing your rate will remain constant.
+Even if the market fluctuates upward and rates begin to rise, you will have the knowledge your rate will remain constant.

 This information is intended to help you ask the right questions when considering a possible refinancing of your loan.
-But before you commit to any specific loan, contact your local participating bank agent or call toll-free 888-556-3498.
+But before you commit to any specific loan, contact your local participating State Farm Bank® Certified Agent or call toll-free 888-556-3498 888-556-3498.
+If you are deaf, hard of hearing, or do not use your voice to communicate, you may contact us via 711 or other relay services.